truptik20/netflix_aql_project/README.md

 	type = 'Movie' AND duration = (SELECT MAX(duration) FROM netflix);
 ```

+**Objective:** Identify the longest Movie available in the Netflix dataset.

 ### 6. Find content added in the last 5 years.

 ```sql